Drop goal

 A drop goal, field goal, or dropped goal is a method of scoring points in rugby union and rugby league and also, rarely, in American football and Canadian football.

-A drop goal is scored by drop kicking the ball (dropping the ball and then kicking it as it touches the ground) over the crossbar and between the goalposts.
-After the kick, the ball must not touch the ground before it goes over and through, although it may touch the crossbar or posts.
+A drop goal is scored by drop kicking the ball (dropping the ball and then kicking it as it rises from the first bounce) over the crossbar and between the posts of the goal posts.
+After the kick, the ball must not touch the ground before it goes over and through, although it may touch the crossbar, the uprights or an opponent.
 A drop goal in rugby union is worth three points, and in rugby league a drop goal is usually worth one point (see below).

 If the drop goal attempt is successful, play stops and the non-scoring team (the scoring team in rugby union sevens) restarts play with a kick from halfway.
 If the kick is unsuccessful, play continues and the offside rules for a kick apply.
 Defenders may tackle the kicker while he is in possession of the ball, or attempt to charge down or block the kick.